jcscottiii/jamescscott.io/content/blog/2016-09-03-new-blog-new-server.md

 - I really love the idea as infrastructure-as-code and Hashicorp's Terrafrom tool is something I have been wanting to dive into more.
 - I want to be able to provision everything and tear everything down at the drop of a dime with a single command.
-- When I say provision, I mean, create the droplet, secure it, configure my domains, deploy my apps and databases (include backups).
+- When I say provision, I mean to create the droplet, to secure it, to configure my domains, and to deploy my apps and databases (include backups).
-- When I say tear down, I mean backup the databases, remove the apps, and destroy the droplet.
+- When I say tear down, I mean to backup the databases, to remove the apps, to and destroy the droplet.

 ### For deploying apps: [Dokku](http://dokku.viewdocs.io/dokku/)